redewiedergabe/corpus/resources/docs/additional_data.md

 # 3 indirect-corpus

 This corpus was created to generate training material specifically for indirect representation.
-NUR IND.
-OHNE MEDIUM UND FRAME
+Related frames are not annotated nor are media or other types of representation.

 |       | files | tokens |
 |-------|-------|--------|